-The setup process for the new team member is very simple as well.
+The remote access sharing process for the new team member is very simple as well.
 They will receive an email with a link like the following image, and detailed instructions will follow for creating their account and using the app.

 Unlock Doors With Your Phone

 Many modern access control companies that are moving towards a mobile-first solution will have the readers and controllers managed from an app interface on iOS or Android.
 Through this interface, you can monitor all the locks and doors that are in your network, and unlock any of them, given that you’re in Bluetooth range.
 You can also use your phone as a keycard, in the most literal sense, meaning you can physically tap it against the reader to unlock the door.
 Using NFC and Bluetooth technology, companies like Kisi allow their customers to mimic the motion of tapping a keycard to a reader with their phones and unlocking a door that way.